canonical/charmed-magma/docs/tutorial/06_simulating_user_traffic.md

 juju ssh <your srsRAN machine ID>
 ```

-Use the UE's interface to ping something on the internet, here you should expect no packet loss.
+Use the UE interface to ping something on the internet, here you should expect no packet loss.

 ```{code-block} shell
 ping -I tun_srsue google.com